damianhakert/damianhakert.github.io/source/posts/2017-01-20-gitlab-tower-integration-coupon-code.html.md

 description: "GitLab users can now manage their accounts right within Tower – give it a try with 20% off."
 ---

-[Tower](http://www.git-tower.com), the popular desktop client for Mac and Windows, has launched integration with GitLab, making repository management and undoing mistakes a breeze, helping you and your team to work more efficiently.
+[Tower](http://www.git-tower.com), the popular Git desktop client for Mac and Windows, has launched integration with GitLab, making repository management and undoing mistakes a breeze, helping you and your team to work more efficiently.
 To celebrate, they're offering 20% off your order until February 15th.

 <!-- more -->